AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-timeline-structure.md

 and/or have a shorter duration.
 The colored segments of "Media-001", "Media-002" and "Media-003" show the portion that each clip’s source_range references.

-In the case of "Clip-004", the source_range is None, so it exposes its entire media reference.
+In the case of "Clip-004", the source_range is `None`, so it exposes its entire media reference.
 In the OTIO API, you can query the trimmed_range() of a clip to get the range of media used regardless of whether it has a source_range, available_range or both - but it needs at least one of the